 Sure, some of them make sense.
 But you still don’t find that they help the information stick.

-But if you’re serious about your biochemistry, you can’t sit around searching all day long for the perfect amino acid mnemonic.
+And if you’re serious about your biochemistry, you can’t sit around searching all day long for the perfect amino acid mnemonic.

 No. If you’re serious about remembering as many amino acids as you need quickly, you need better strategies.